tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **3 Nobember 2023:**
+  * New events.json system that allows the player to spawn mobs whenever something happens.
+Currently implemented 'mob_killed' and 'block_broken' events
+  * New 'eventspawn' test in 'spawn.json' that can be used to test for mobs spawned by the new events.json system
+  * Added new 'setphase', 'clearphase', and 'togglephase' actions for effects, experience, leftclicks, rightclicks, harvests, and spawn events
+  * New area system in 'areas.json'.
+This can be used by map makers to define predefined locations on the map.
+These areas can then be used in various rules.
+For example to create a peaceful area on a server
+  * New 'area' test that can be used in nearly all rules (like spawn.json, loot.json, effects.json, ...).
+This will evaluate to true if the position is in the specified area
+  * Added new /incontrol area command to show the current area
+  * Added 'setphase' and 'clearphase' commands
 * **9 Jul 2023:**
   * In Control for 1.20 works differently then previous versions. "onjoin" is gone.
 Instead there is now "when" with four possible values 'position', 'onjoin', 'finalize', and 'despawn'
   * The 'special.json' file is gone.
 Instead you can now use 'spawn.json' for all your needs.
 Using 'when' at finalize you can now control the equipment and stats of mobs